 Studies show that 80% of students quit before their 4th year.
 The goal for music teachers should be to make musicians out of their students.
 We want our students to reap the rewards that life long playing of music gives to us.
 Students who quit early don’t get to feel the joy that comes from playing a musical instrument as fully as those who really become musicians.
 As musicians we know 3 years of lessons does not a musician make.

-In one study students that quit lessons were found to have practiced only 80 minutes a week.
+In one study, students that quit lessons were found to have practiced only 80 minutes a week.
 The study cited weekly practice, so we don’t know if that was consistent daily practice or one day a week, or somewhere in between.
 As mentioned above, it does matter.
-For the sake of argument however, let’s assume it was consistent daily practice.
+For the sake of argument, however, let’s assume it was consistent daily practice.

 80 minutes comes out to about 15 minutes a day, 5 days a week.
-The study found however that students who did not quit music lessons practiced on average of 155 minutes a week or about 30 minutes a day 5 days a week.
+The study found however that students who did not quit music lessons practiced on an average of 155 minutes a week or about 30 minutes a day 5 days a week.

 It may seem obvious that those who practiced more stayed with music.
 Perhaps the students who practiced more already enjoyed lessons more.
 Perhaps the extra practice helped them progress faster and therefore made them enjoy it more.
 Regardless of the reason, we can see that 15 minutes of practice just isn’t enough.